vmg/redcarpet/README.markdown

 prevents it from doing so.
 Recommended to use with `fenced_code_blocks: true`.

-* `:strikethrough`: parse strikethrough, PHP-Markdown style Two `~` characters mark the start of a strikethrough, e.g. `this is ~~good~~ bad`.
+* `:strikethrough`: parse strikethrough, PHP-Markdown style.
+Two `~` characters mark the start of a strikethrough, e.g. `this is ~~good~~ bad`.